Effexor Side Effects

 In premarketing evaluation of the drug, decreased appetite was observed more frequently in pediatric patients treated with Effexor versus those treated with placebo.
 In some cases, appetite loss led to anorexia.

-During clinical trials, 18 percent to 47 percent of pediatric patients experienced a weight loss of 3.5 percent or more while taking the drug.
+During clinical trials, 18% of pediatric patients experienced a weight loss of 3.5% or more while taking the drug.
 Over the course of the six-month study, both children and adolescents had height increases that were also less than expected when compared with their peers.

 Interstitial Lung Disease and Eosinophilic Pneumonia